 Arequipa is a pretty large city, but many of the tourist attractions, plenty of restaurants, and many hotels are concentrated in the heart of the city.
 This makes it pretty walkable.

-However, for further attractions or if you aren’t up for walking, there are many taxis and combis around the city.
+However, for further attractions or if you aren’t up for walking, there are many taxis and combis around.
 Combis and public buses are definitely the cheapest option.
 Many will list the number or route on the vehicle.
 If you’re unsure, just confirm with the driver or another local.

 If you wave down a taxi on the street, note that many aren’t metered.
 So, always confirm a price before taking a ride.
 It is a safer bet to use official dispatch taxi companies, though it can be hard to distinguish them while walking the city.
 Many hotels and some staff at various attractions may be able to call a taxi for you.
 Uber and Easy Taxi/Cabify are also options here and are often more straightforward due to the predetermined price.